mavdotso/banger-chat/README.md

 ## BUGS:
-- [ ] Clerk - add missing details: username
+- [x] Clerk - add missing details: username
-- [ ] On registration redrect to complete account (/account)
+- [x] On registration redrect to complete account (/account)
-- [ ] User is not being created in Convex
+- [x] User is not being created in Convex
+- [ ] Username is being displayed weirdly